paulbarmstrong/advent-of-code-2017-solutions/README.md

 ## Description

+The [Advent Of Code 2017](https://adventofcode.com/2017) is a series of coding problems in the form of a calendar.
+Each day of the calendar contains a problem with two parts.

-With this project I tackle the *Advent Of Code 2017* coding problems in a linux environment.
+With this project I tackle these coding problems in a linux environment.
 I plan to solve each problem with Python, Java, and C/C++.

 ## Motivations